Menu

 • Letter of support from a faculty advisor

-The research proposal should be no more than three pages, including: (1) research statement and design; (2) field or lab methods to be employed; (3) how the data to be gathered from fieldwork or museum work relate to the research design; (4) the significance of the site or area to California archaeology; and (5) objectives and scientific or educational significance of the proposed research.
+The research proposal should be no more than three pages, including: (1) research statement and design; (2) field or lab methods to be employed; (3) how the data to be gathered from fieldwork or museum work relate to the research design; (4) the significance of the site or area to California archaeology and Charles Rozaire's body of work; (5) objectives and scientific or educational significance of the proposed research; and (6) statement of approval or consultation by appropriate tribal entities for research focused on Native American archaeology.

 DEADLINES